-'Present' means physically present in Great Britain, although some people may be treated as being in Great Britain while abroad.
-The past presence test does not apply to people recognised as refugees and their families.
 The rules in this area can be complicated.
-You can get guidance and specialist help from your local Citizens Advice: citizensadvice.org.uk/about-us/contact-us/contact-us/contact-us/.
+You can get guidance and specialist help from your local Citizens Advice: citizensadvice.org.uk/about-us/contact-us/contact-us/.
 The AIRE Centre can also provide advice on individual rights in Europe and can be contacted on 020 7831 4276 or by email at info@airecentre.org